liferay/clay/clayui.com/content/docs/get-started/using-js-components-with-metal.md

 weight: 2
 ---

-Clay Components are made according to Lexicon standards and built on top of the [Metal.js](https://metaljs.com/) framework, so you can use Clay Components in your JSX and SOY templates.
+Clay Components are made according to Lexicon standards and built on top of the [Metal.js](https://metaljs.com/) framework.
+This means that you can use Clay Components in your JSX and SOY templates.

 ## Jsx